marccasals98/Diarization/README.md

 # Diarization
-The main goal of this repo is to test state of the art diarization systems.
+Speaker Diarization is the realm of techniques that focus on answering "Who spoke when?".
+The main goal of this repo is to test state-of-the-art diarization systems.
+To do so, we will test different speaker diarization datasets.
+The initial efforts will consider the Fisher Spanish Speech, found in the [Linguistic Data Consortium](	https://doi.org/10.35111/skrw-t863).

 ## 0. Converting files to RTTM.
+There exist multiple formats from which speaker diarization is represented:
 Rich Transcription Time Marked (RTTM) files are space-delimited text files containing one turn per line, each line containing ten fields:

 * Type -- segment type; should always by SPEAKER